tanmaygoyal258/tanmaygoyal258.github.io/_pages/home.md

 <li> <b> May '25 </b>: Our paper, <b>Achieving Limited Adaptivity for Multinomial Logistic Bandits</b>, has been accepted to <b>RLC 2025</b>. </li>

-<li> <b> Apr '25 </b>: My first paper, <b>Efficient Algorithms for Logistic Slate Contextual Bandits with Bandit Feedback</b> has been accepted to <b>UAI 2025</b>.
-A huge shoutout to my mentor and co-author, Dr. Gaurav, for his constant support and encouragement! </li>
+<li> <b> Apr '25 </b>: My first paper, <b>Efficient Algorithms for Logistic Slate Contextual Bandits with Bandit Feedback</b>, has been accepted to <b>UAI 2025</b>.
+A huge shoutout to my mentor and co-author, Dr. Gaurav, for his support and encouragement throughout! </li>

 <li> <b> Aug '24 </b>: Joined Microsoft Research India as a Research Fellow! </li>